mars-project/mars/docs/source/remote/guide.rst

 .. _remote:

 **********
-User guide
+User Guide
 **********

 ..
 Note:: New in version 0.4.1

 Mars remote API provides a simple yet powerful way to run Python functions in parallel.

-The main API for Mars remote is :meth:`mars.remote.spawn`, it will return a Mars Object, no execution will happen yet.
+The main API for Mars remote is :meth:`mars.remote.spawn`.
+It returns a Mars Object while no execution happens yet.
 When `.execute()` is called, spawned function will be submitted to Mars for execution, thus if multiple spawned functions are executed together, they may run in parallel.

 .. code-block:: python